 Shiatsu: Japanese style of pressure point massage applied to specific points along the bodys acupuncture meridians.

 Sports: Different techniques are used to prevent athtletic injury and improve flexibility and performance.

 Stone: Hot or cold smooth stones are placed on the body’s energy points or chakras.
 This massage is popular in spas worldwide.

 Swedish: Kneading, stroking, and friction techniques along with oils are used to promote relaxation, increase circulation and reduce stress.
-Young Living has several massage oil blends with dispensing pumps that are great!

 No matter what type of massage you choose, I have not found anyone who has thought that this treatment has not benefited them in some manner.
 Be curious and experiment with several of the techniques.
 Better yet, read a few books on the subject and practice on a partner!